vinzdeveloper/json-rule-editor/docs/decisions.md

 We will use the same rule file Employee-Salary created before for this section.

-Previously, we have configured facts such as designation, type and experience to derive *salary* for just one designation **Manager** for simplicity.
+Previously, we have configured facts such as designation, type and experience to derive *salary* for couple of designations **Manager** and **Contractor** to get better understandings.
 However, in real time, we might have other designation roles and facts to consider.
 Lets see a example below to understand much better

 For ex: